 What is user-generated content (UGC), and why it out-converts studio content

 UGC is the photos, videos and reviews your customers create about your product.
-It out-converts studio content because shoppers, and now AI agents, trust evidence over advertising.
-Here is why, and where to put it.
+It out-converts studio content because shoppers trust evidence over advertising.

 We ran the same A/B test twelve times across nine merchants.
 Customer content out-converted studio content in eleven of the twelve.
 The twelfth had the best studio team in the business, and even there the studio shot won by a margin no procurement team would defend.